 3. BackUp Your Website

-Websites are vulnerable to the unintended consequences of software updates and template changes, or the intended consequences of a malicious hack.
+Websites are vulnerable to the unintended consequences of software updates and template changes.
+They are also exposed to the intended consequences of a malicious hack.

-There is a simple way to protect all your hand work, and that is by ensuring that you have backups of your entire website.
-Make sure you pick a plugin that allows you to set automatic and regular backups, and also enables you to manually trigger one.
+There is a simple way to protect all your hand work, and that is by ensuring you have backups of your entire website.
+Make sure you pick a plugin that allows you to set automatic and regular backups.
+You also want to be able to manually trigger one.
 Check with your web host to see what number of backups they keep and how often these are generated.

 If you are using a developer, hopefully they have set this up for you already, but this is a good time to check.
-I would also suggest you have the automatically generated backups emailed to you or sent to a cloud based storage site that you have access to incase your developer closes the company or is impossible to find in the wee hours of the morning when you are desperate to get your site up and running again!
+I would also suggest you have the automatically generated backups emailed to you.
+The other alternative is to have them sent to a cloud based storage site that you have access to.
+You need this just incase your developer closes the company or is impossible to find in the wee hours of the morning.
+When you are desperate to get your site up and running again, you’ll be infinitely grateful!
 Your business shouldn’t be left exposed and vulnerable to the accessibility or power play by a developer, especially if they are hosting your site as well.

-Bonus Tip: In regards to protecting your site against malicious attacks, make sure you review who the users are, delete or change the level of access they have to reflect the work they do on the site and create a complicated password that would be impossible to guess.
+Bonus Tip: In regards to protecting your site against malicious attacks, make sure you review who the users are.
+Delete or change the level of access they have to reflect the work they do on the site.
+Create a complicated password that would be impossible to guess.

 If you need someone to provide an in-depth review of your website traffic, data and customer experience, and then create tailored and informed strategies for your business, please contact me and I’ll be happy to help.

-Commit to taking at least one of these steps to make your life easier well into the future.
+Commit to taking at least one of these steps to improve your website and make your life easier.